Philippines Energy Information

 Per capita energy consumption is 0.51 toe, including 760 kWh of electricity (2020).
 These levels are two times lower than the ASEAN average.

 Total energy consumption decreased by 8% in 2020 to 56 Mtoe.
 Previously, it had increased by 5.5%/year since 2009, reaching a 62 Mtoe peak in 2019.

 Crude Oil Production

-The refining capacity will be reduced to 180 kb/d with only the Limay refinery complex left after Shell decided to permanently close its 110 kb/d Tabangao site in August 2020.
+The refining capacity has been reduced to 180 kb/d with only the Limay refinery complex left after Shell permanently closed its 110 kb/d Tabangao site in 2020.

 Interactive Chart Philippines Crude Oil Production

 The Renewable energy roadmap 2020-2040 aims to reach 35% of renewables in the power mix by 2030, and 50% by 2040 under a Clean Energy Scenario (CES) (35% in a Reference Scenario (REF).
 To achieve this target, the country will need PHP 25.3bn (US$490m) of green investments for pre-developments under the CES scenario and PHP 17.9bn (US$347m) under the REF scenario.

 Interactive Chart Philippines Share of Renewables in Electricity Production (incl hydro)